Our Attorneys Ensure You Get the Maximum Veteran's Benefits Available to You in Lexington, KY

 "Service-connected disability" payments are due to veterans injured while on active duty or affected by their service, causing disability.
 Today, there are many "presumptive" conditions classified by the VA, which automatically qualify vets for disability payments.
 Some examples are hearing problems from firing rifles or heavy arms.
 Hearing loss may be compensated by hearing aid awards.
 Agent Orange presumptions result from "in-country" service in Vietnam that manifests as Parkinson's tremors or heart disease.
 Many such uncompensated claims are waiting to be addressed if only applied for.

 Spousal benefits should also be considered.
-Rely on the Experienced Attorneys at Elder Law Lexington to explain and ensure you are receiving all of your veteran's benefits.
+Rely on the Experienced Attorneys at Elder Law Lawyers to explain and ensure you are receiving all of your veteran's benefits.